anonymousForAI/SGSH/README.md

 ## 1. Fine-tuning Skeleton Generator.

 * Prepare the dataset for the skeleton generator by running the following command.
-Alternatively, You can directly use the built data in 'dataset/WQ/train_skeleton.txt' and 'dataset/WQ/dev_skeleton.txt' (We take the WQ dataset as an example).
+Alternatively, You can directly use the built data in `dataset/WQ/train_skeleton.txt` and `dataset/WQ/dev_skeleton.txt` (Note: we take the WQ dataset as an example).

   * Extract skeletons using the rule-based method, execute:
   ```
-  $ python preprocess.py
+  $ python construct_skeleton_data_by_rules.py --fileName './dataset/WQ' --questionName 'train_question_gold.txt' --skeletonName 'train_skeleton_have_help_vb.txt'
   ```
   * Generate skeletons using a ChatGPT-based skeleton generator, execute:
   ```